ishelvirakeira/savage-auth/README.md

 - Building a dynamic, interactive UI with EJS templates and client-side JavaScript.

-- Handling errors, asynchronous operations, and routing in Express.js.
+- Handling critical errors, asynchronous operations, and routing in Express.js.